Lakkusai19/Bitcoin_Price-Prediction-using-ML./README.md

-Absolutely, Lakku!
-Here's your full `README.md` for the **Bitcoin Price Prediction using ML** project—styled like your Shopy e-commerce app, and now including the project structure section:

----

 # 🧠 Bitcoin Price Prediction using ML
 A beginner-friendly academic project that predicts Bitcoin price movement using machine learning, built with Python and Flask.
 It features a clean web interface, modular backend, and real-time prediction capability.